hilmisuhanakar/hsa-image-compressor/README.md

       -i, --input <dir>: The input directory containing images to be compressed.
     </li>
     <li>
      -o, --output <dir>: The output directory where compressed images will be saved.
+If not specified, an output_optimized folder will be created in the current directory.
     </li>
     <li>
       -q, --quality <number>: Image quality (0-100).
-Default value: 80.
+The default value is 80.
     </li>
  </ul>